-(ii) In respect of the prescribed diseases or ailments in any hospital approved by the Chief Commissioner.
+(ii) In respect of the prescribed diseases or ailments in any hospital approved by a) Any expenditure incurred by employer on the medical treatment of the employee or any member of his family outside India.

 (iii) Premium paid by the employer on health insurance of the employee under an approved scheme.